People who are isolated from friends, family and the community are often more vulnerable to becoming homeless.

 People without these support networks are also more likely to be targeted by criminals and drug dealers, who ‘befriend’ and then take advantage of them.

 For those who have been homeless in the past, getting back in touch with family and old friends can be a daunting prospect.

-At Thames Reach we help everybody we work with – on the street, in hostels or in their own flats – to rebuild those relationships.
-We also encourage people to find new friends, and have a range of activities that help to make this possible.
+They also encourage people to find new friends, and have a range of activities that help to make this possible.
 These include:

-- the Saturday Club, which meets every week to socialise, cook and plan other activities
+- the Saturday Club, which meets every week to socialise, cook and plan other activities.

-- our training and work programmes
+- our employment and resettlement programmes.

-- activities run within our hostels, such as games nights, art groups, creative writing classes and trips outside London
+- activities run within our hostels, such as games nights, art groups, creative writing classes and trips outside London.